Disney World Food + Tips To Save & Free Disney Dining Option!

-Food can be a big expense for families visiting Walt Disney World.
+Food can be a big expense for families visiting Walt Disney World, but not to fear.
+We have lots of tips on how to make the most of Disney World Food options, as well as how to save too.
 If you want to eat on site, there are not too many ways to save a lot of money on food, but we did find a few great ways to save an manage your food budget.
 I know when I am on vacation I like to take a break from too much food preparation, and enjoy some fun meals out, but they can add up.
 One of the tricks here is planning ahead, and knowing what your food budget it – then sticking to it!

-Although it is available for select dates across four months – the days available are pretty limited.
-Your best bet is to book as soon as possible, if you are interested.
-So it might now also be a deciding factor in where you stay, but also when you stay.
+In the past it is available for select dates across four months usually – the days available are pretty limited.
+Your best bet is to book as soon as possible when it is announced, if you are interested.
+It might also be a deciding factor in where you stay, but also when you stay.
 Check out the current offers here, if your interested in booking the free dining plan.
-There are rumors floating around that it is possible Disney will release another round of free dining for later in the year, but that is not confirmed and so if you want to take advantage of this offer you might want to do it now.
+There are rumors floating around that it is possible Disney *may* bring back free dining for later in the year, but that is not confirmed and I think it is pretty iffy.

 The Disney Dining Plan is available all year long – BUT the free dining plan is a special promotion that is only available at select times.
 Generally the Disney Dining plan will not save you money, just allow you to prepay for your meals.
 However, when they offer it for free with Disney Vacations, it is a big deal.
 Consider planning a vacation around when this perk becomes available (and it is currently available)!